WrightStuffNJ/WrightStuffNJ/README.md

 </figure>

 ### High-Level Solution
 The system is designed at a high level to be built on cloud services.
-This reduces inital cost and reduces the maintenance effort while increasing the ability to handle peak demand.
+This reduces inital cost and reduces maintenance effort while increasing the ability to handle peak demand.
 Behind the scenes microserices (called a Back End for Front End) and a workflow engine handle most of the work while a graph database handles persistent storage.
 Click on the following link to view the [Solution Design](/SolutionDesign.md)

 ## Key Performance Indicators